 Crimean War (1853-1856)

 Private Thomas Grady, VC, DCM

-alia.
+uite a number of British Crimean War veterans immigrated to alia.
 One, of particular distinction, was found to be destitute zroy in 1891 at the height of the depression then affecting the lony.